Maximize Your Body Clock: Tips to Regulate Your Circadian Rhythm

 Just like a home is never complete without a clock, your intelligent body also houses an inbuilt clock.
 Your body’s clock guides the various functions to follow a rhythm, known as the circadian rhythm, which governs your timing of going to bed, waking up and also the secretion of various hormones in your body.

 The hormone that controls the clock-work of the body is called Melatonin and it is produced while you are asleep.
-It comes from the tiny pineal gland, located in the centre of the brain, also famous as Shiva’s third eye.
+It comes from the tiny pineal gland, located in the center of the brain, also famous as Shiva’s third eye.
 Melatonin shot to fame with the best selling book The Melatonin Miracle [1995], that gave it the title of nature’s age-reversing, disease-fighting, sex-enhancing hormone.
 It has since ruled the fancy of the health conscious world as it controls the clock-work of hormones in the body.
 But it can do this only if you create the right ambience for your body to secrete enough of this hormone.

 Of interest here is that it’s important to get enough exposure to sunlight during the early hours of the day to ensure that melatonin is adequately produced at night.
 As such, melatonin only begins to build up with the weakening of sunlight after 2pm and in fact, it is important to sleep in a pitch dark room at night so that this hormone is produced in good amounts.